Spanish period of Belize: Catholic proselytisation

 Missionary efforts are noted for having been 'militantly anti-pagan' (with paganism loosely defined), and for extending into temporal affairs (such as reduccions).
+(Note: Graham 2011; Jones 1989.
+Mendicants, in particular, are reputed as having generally 'planned towns, built churches, and governed and educated [mission] communities,' all of which 'came at the expense of indigenous ways of life, and did not reflect indigenous choice but instead Spanish ideas of what was good for the Indians' Graham 2011.
+Franciscans, though, 'in general tried to keep Indian communities separate and protected from encomienda exploitation' Graham 2011.
+Bienvenida, for instance, complained to the Crown of the Pachecos' atrocities, and when the Maya of Bacalar district complained to Merida of their secular priests' behaviour, it was Franciscans who replaced them in 1617–1618 and 1641–1642 (Graham 2011; Jones 1989).)
 Franciscan efforts (from Yucatán) are further deemed to have been assiduous, and to have extended 'as far south as Monkey River,' with Dominican work (from Verapaz) more periodic and restricted to southern Belize.

 Evangelising work may have begun upon Cortes's 1525 crossing of Mopan and Manche Chol territory, or Montejo's 1528 landing in Chetumal.
+(Note: Graham 2011.
+Franciscan friars with Cortes are known to have preached in Peten Itza, to moderate success Graham 2011.
+Montejo's secular chaplain is likewise known to have proselytised enthusiastically Graham 2011.)
 The earliest non-expeditionary friar in Belize is thought to have been the Franciscan Lorenzo de Bienvenida, who may have catechised independently as early as during the 1543–1544 Pachecos entrada, whilst en route from Golfo Dulce to Mérida.
 Bacalar itself may have had no resident clergy in its first two decades, though, as the earliest record of such dates to 1565 with the arrival of Pedro de la Costa, a secular priest.

 Lamanai and Tipu are known to have been visita missions, possibly as early as during the Pachecos entrada.
 They are thought to have been primarily serviced by Franciscans.
 A further number are thought to have been founded in northern and southern Belize.